-Section 6.1 You stay in the Coverage Gap Stage until your out-of-pocket costs reach \$6,550
+Section 6.1 You stay in the Coverage Gap Stage until your out-of-pocket costs reach \$7,050

-Farm Bureau Select Rx offers additional gap coverage for select insulins.
-During the Coverage Gap stage, your out-of-pocket costs for select insulins will be \$35 for a 30-day supply.
-To find out which drugs are select insulins, review the most recent Drug List we sent you in the mail.
+Farm Bureau Select Rx offers additional gap coverage for Select Insulins.
+During the Coverage Gap stage, your out-of-pocket costs for Select Insulins will be \$35 for a 30-day supply.
+To find out which drugs are Select Insulins, review the most recent Drug List we sent you in the mail.
+You can identify Select Insulins by the "SI" symbol used to refer to Select Insulins in the Drug List.
 If you have questions about the Drug List, you can also call Member Services (Phone numbers for Member Services are printed on the back cover of this booklet).